howardxu520/MARINE/README.md

 ## Single-cell example MARINE command
 MARINE will calculate edits and coverage on a per-cell basis.
 For example, the G at position 3000525 occurs in a region in the cell with the barcode ending in CGG-1, which only has 4 reads at that location.
 Meanwhile, the T at this position occurs instead in the cell with barcode ending in CAC-1 with 12 reads.
 These cell-specific edit counts and coverages will be reflected in MARINE outputs.
 Strandedness for 10X inputs should be 2.

+Note: MARINE by default will filter out UMI duplicates based on the xf:i:25 tag at explained here: https://www.10xgenomics.com/analysis-guides/tutorial-navigating-10x-barcoded-bam-files

 ![Finding edits in single cells](images/only_5_cells_test_example.png)

 ```